apache/mxnet/docs/install/index.md

 *mxnet-cu92mkl* means the package is built with CUDA/cuDNN and MKL-DNN enabled and the CUDA version is 9.2.

-MKL pip package is experimental in some old versions of MXNet.
+All MKL pip packages are experimental prior to version 1.3.0.

 </div> <!-- End of pip -->